Apple Recalls

 Apple has determined that, in a limited number of older generation 15-inch MacBook Pro units, the battery may overheat and pose a fire safety risk.
 Affected batteries will be replaced free of charge.

-Apple Three-prong AC Wall Plug Adapter Recall Program
+View details →Apple Three-Prong AC Wall Plug Adapter Recall Program

 Apple has determined that three-prong AC wall plug adapters designed primarily for use in the UK, Hong Kong, and Singapore may break and create a risk of electrical shock.

-iPhone X OLED Display Issues Service Program
+View details →iPhone X OLED Display Repair Program

 Apple has determined that some iPhone X displays may experience touch issues due to a component that might fail on the display module.
 Symptoms include the display not responding correctly to touch, the display reacting even though it was not touched, or the display reacting inconsistently.
 Apple will replace the display module in affected iPhone X devices free of charge.

-MacBook Pro Keyboard Service Program
+View details →MacBook Pro Keyboard Repair Program

 Apple has determined that the keyboards on certain MacBook, MacBook Air, and MacBook Pro models may exhibit one or more of the following behaviors: letters or characters repeating unexpectedly, letters or characters not appearing, or keys feeling "sticky" or not responding in a consistent manner.
 Apple will service affected MacBook keyboard free of charge.

-Apple AC Wall Plug Adapter Recall Program
+View details →Apple AC Wall Plug Adapter Recall Program

 Apple is recalling AC wall plug adapters that were designed for use in continental Europe, Australia, New Zealand, Korea, Argentina, and Brazil.
 In rare cases, the two-prong Apple wall plug adapter may break and create a risk of electrical shock if touched.
 The recall covers adapters that Apple sold worldwide from 2003 to 2015 and those that shipped with Mac and certain iOS devices sold outside of the US from 2003 to 2015.

-Beats Pill XL Speaker Recall Program
+View details →Beats Pill XL Speaker Recall

 Apple has determined that, in rare cases, the battery in the Beats Pill XL may overheat and pose a fire risk.
 Customers will receive a refund.